pfillima/fa18-516-06/paper/paper.md

 ### Azure Cosmos DB

 The Azure Cosmos DB offers various multimodel, highly available databases for world-wide use.
-Cosmos DB supports many NoSQL data models including document, graph, key-value, and column-family models and is built on the "atom-record-sequence" data model which supports many APIs including MongoDB, Cassandra, Gremlin, and SQL [fa18-516-06-AzureCosmosDB1].
+Cosmos DB supports many NoSQL data models including document, graph, key-value, and column-family models and is built on the *atom-record-sequence* data model which supports many APIs including MongoDB, Cassandra, Gremlin, and SQL [fa18-516-06-AzureCosmosDB1].

-Cosmos DB uses "turnkey global distribution" by distributing data near to where the current users are located to enable low network latency.
+Cosmos DB uses *turnkey global distribution* by distributing data near to where the current users are located to enable low network latency.
 This is done through the "multi-homing APIs" where an application is aware of the location of the application user and can move data to the closest Azure region [fa18-516-06-AzureCosmosDB1].

 Cosmos DB service has high availability and throughput service level agreements, including a 99.999% availability and IO reads of less than 10 ms and IO writes of under 15 ms [fa18-516-06-AzureCosmosDB2].
 Users needing a highly available NoSQL database at a global scale, such as global web application databases, could gain from using Cosmos DB.